 Then the children grew up, went away to college, and got careers.
 But Mike and Deborah loved the country life so much, they decided to turn their homestead into a teaching farm so others could learn about sustainable agriculture and homesteading.
 Deborah is the author of Homegrown and Handmade: A Practical Guide to More Self-Reliant Living (2011), Ecothrifty: Cheaper, Greener Choices for a Happier, Healthier Life (2012), and Raising Goats Naturally: The Complete Guide to Milk, Meat, and More (2013).
 We teach a variety of classes and workshop on the farm, and we sponsor the Mid-America Homesteading Conference in September.

-We started a small CSA in 2015, and in 2016, Sarah Gocek joined the farm as our garden partner and started taking our fresh produce, eggs, wool, and goat milk soap to farmer’s markets at Joliet Junior College on Thursdays and 61st Street in Chicago on Saturdays.
+We started a small CSA in 2015, and in 2016, Sarah Gocek joined the farm as our garden partner and started taking our fresh produce, eggs, wool, and goat milk soap to the farmer’s markets at 61st Street in Chicago on Saturdays.
 She’ll be there again in 2017.

 We invite you to explore our Web site to learn more about what we do and why we do it.
 Keep up to date on what we’re doing by reading our blog and following us on Twitter and Facebook.